 In the annual series of the Geological Survey’s reports on surface water supply–the arithmetic average of all complete water years of record whether or not they are consecutive.
 Average discharge is not published for less than 5 years of record.
 The term “average” is generally reserved for average of record and “mean” is used for averages of shorter periods, namely, daily mean discharge.

-Water backed up or retarded in its course as compared with its normal or natural condition of flow.
+A body of water in which the flow is slowed or turned back by an obstruction such as a bridge or dam, an opposing current, or the movement of the tide.
 In stream gaging, a rise in stage produced by a temporary obstruction such as ice or weeds, or by the flooding of the stream below.
 The difference between the observed stage and that indicated by the stage-discharge relation, is reported as backwater.

 The margins of a channel.
 Banks are called right or left as viewed facing in the direction of the flow.